WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta6/index.md

 # b6.3

 This is fast follow to beta 6.2 with some much anticipated network stability improvements.
-We tested well beyond 1 million http requests with no degradation in performance!
+We tested well beyond 3 million!
+HTTP requests with no degradation in performance!
+And this includes the Meadow Foundation Web Server - [Maple](http://developer.wildernesslabs.co/Meadow/Meadow.Foundation/Libraries_and_Frameworks/Maple.Server/).

+## Updating

 This update consists of OS binaries and a new CLI.
 There are no API changes or nuget updates.
 Expect to see another full stack update with the next release.